See what's new

-The historical staircase at Queenscliff Headland will be preserved and maintained as part of this project.
+The historical staircase at Queenscliff Headland was preserved and maintained as part of this project.

 Engagement outcome